Keeping an eye on the sun's magnetism

 About Rebecca Centeno Elliott

-Dr. Centeno's scientific background is in the field of solar spectropolarimetry for remote sensing of magnetic fields in the Sun's atmosphere.
-These magnetic forces - and other physical properties - cannot be measured directly; rather, they can be inferred from the signatures they imprint on the light that arrives to our telescopes from the Sun.
+Centeno's scientific background is in the field of solar spectropolarimetry, this is, the measurement of the intensity and polarization of light that comes from the sun as a function of frequency.
+This is a powerful tool for remote sensing of magnetic fields in the Sun's atmosphere.
+These magnetic forces - and other physical properties - cannot be measured directly; instead, they are inferred from the signatures they imprint on the light that arrives to our telescopes from the Sun.